-For the reasons set forth in this section, we believe that:
+For the reasons set forth in this section:

-- o the Company's sale process, in which the Company received various expressions of interest but focused only on those that allowed for senior management participation, was flawed and improper; - o the Landry's exchange demonstrates that the management directors acted improperly and in contravention of their fiduciary duties to shareholders by placing their financial interests ahead of the interests of shareholders; - o the special committee, which reacted only to proposals that had been screened by senior management and which apparently catered to management's personal financial objectives, did not properly discharge its duties to shareholders; - o the members of the special committee should be held accountable for ceding to the clearly interested management directors significant aspects of the sale process and failing to actively implement procedures designed to achieve the best and highest value for shareholders; and - o the directors who served on the special committee and the board during this process should not be entrusted with the responsibility of promoting governance reform, board independence and maximizing shareholder value.
+- we believe the Company's sale process, in which the Company received various expressions of interest but focused only on those that promoted senior management participation, was flawed and improper; - we believe the Landry's exchange demonstrates that the management directors acted improperly and in contravention of their fiduciary duties to shareholders by placing their financial interests ahead of the interests of shareholders; - o we believe the special committee, which we understand based on the Company's public disclosure reacted only to two proposals in which senior management was interested and did not take up consideration of other expressions of interest made by third parties, did not, we believe, properly discharge its duties to shareholders; - o we believe the members of the special committee should be held accountable for ceding to the clearly interested management directors significant aspects of the sale process and failing to actively implement procedures designed to achieve the best and highest value for shareholders; and o we believe the directors who served on the special committee and the board during this process should not be entrusted with the responsibility of promoting governance reform, board independence and maximizing shareholder value.

 The improprieties that characterized the Company's sale process undermine the trust that we, as the Company's largest shareholder, and all other shareholders are entitled to place in the Company's board of directors.
-We believe that the only way to restore this trust is to elect new directors who are truly independent and whose only agenda is to advance shareholder interests and maximize shareholder value.
+We believe that the only way to restore this trust is to elect new directors who are truly independent and whose only agenda is to advance shareholder interests and maximize shareholder value for all.